eriknovak/template-experiment-project/models/README.md

 # Models

-The folder dedicated to storing files with model parameters.
+The folder is dedicated to storing files with model parameters.

 ## Naming Convention

-Each filename must following the given naming convention:
+Each filename must follow the given naming convention:

 ```bash
 # task   - the task the model was trained to solve